adithyasolai/alpaca-takehome/README.md

   - This might be the quickest stretch goal to implement, so I might start here if there is time.
 - Improved style/CSS/UX

+# Results

+I ended up achieving all of my non-stretch-goal goals from my Project Scoping above.

+I kind of also implemented the session parameters stretch goal using the AI agent prompt.
+I made the AI agent format the summary in a way that has time, patient name, therapist name, etc in the header of the summary write-up, and told it to expect that in the notes.
+One clunky downside is that the AI agent sometimes does not give a proper summary and asks for the user to input those header fields (duration, patient name, etc.), but maybe this is a feature and not a bug?

 ## Some Caveats/Context

-- I don't know any NextJS, so I wrote the frontend as vanilla ReactJS with typing (and made it client-side rendering).
+- I don't know any NextJS, so I wrote the frontend as vanilla ReactJS (and made it client-side rendering) and tried my best with typing (not super comfortable with Typescript yet either).
 - I didn't know TailwindCSS before this, but it was straight-forward to use its built-in classes after looking it up.
 - I haven't used OpenAI API much before, but it was pretty intuitive.
 I had an account and API key from earlier, so I wasn't slowed down too much.
+- I haven't worked with Redis before, but I knew what it was conceptually.
+I figured a NoSQL store like Redis makes more sense for unstructured data like this than a relational DB like sqlite.
+But I chose Redis because it is in-memory and fast to get set up.

 ## Setup Instructions

 ### Backend Setup (Python 3.11+ required)

+Adithya's Setup:

 ```bash
 # Setting up Redis Server